Matara Sri Nanarama Mahathera

 Most Ven.
-Matara Sri Nanarama Maha Thera (December 11, 1901 – April 30, 1992) (spelled Ñāṇārāma in Pali, sometimes called Gnanarama in Sinhala, Sinhala: අති පූජ්ය මාතර ශ්රී ඤාණාරාම මහා ථේර) was an influential Sri Lankan meditation master, scholar and forest monk of the 20th century.
+Mātara Sri Ñāṇārāma Mahā Thera (December 11, 1901 – April 30, 1992) (spelled Ñāṇārāma in Pali, sometimes called Gnanarama or Nyanarama in Sinhala, Sinhala: අති පූජ්ය මාතර ශ්රී ඤාණාරාම මහා ථේර) was an influential Sri Lankan meditation master, scholar and forest monk of the 20th century.

 Childhood

-Dedduwa Jayathungage Don Bastian family of the Bajjima Village in Tikkannagoda (presently known as Uduwe) in the deep south of Sri Lanka was blessed with a child on 11 December 1901.
-Named as Don Dias Jayathunga, the devout parents offered this young child on his seventh birthday to the service of sasana under the tutelage of Ven Dedduwe Wimalajothi of Aliyatholla Temple, who was related to the family in his lay life.
+On December 11, 1901, Dedduwa Jayathungage Don Bastian, from Bajjima Village in Tikkannagoda (now known as Uduwe) in the deep south of Sri Lanka, welcomed the birth of a son.
+Named Don Dias Jayathunga, the devoted parents dedicated their young child to the service of the Buddha Sasana on his seventh birthday, placing him under the guidance of Ven.
+Dedduwe Wimalajothi of Aliyatholla Temple, who was a family relative from his lay life.

 Ordination

-Young Jayathunga was ordained in December 1917 with the given name of Ven Matara Nanarama under the patronage of Ven Matale Aggadhammalankara Thera.
-Young samanera Nanarama was bent on perfecting his knowledge in dhamma pursued the dhamma education with utmost zeal.
-He received higher ordination on 10 July 1922 under Ven Sastrawelliye Upasena Nayaka Thera.
+Young Jayathunga was ordained in December 1917 with the given name of Ven.
+Matara Nanarama under the patronage of Ven.
+Matale Aggadhammalankara Thera.
+Young samanera Nanarama was bent on perfecting his knowledge in Dhamma pursued the Dhamma education with utmost zeal.
+He received higher ordination on 10 July 1922 under Ven.
+Sastrawelliye Upasena Nayaka Thera.

-Bent on experiencing wisdom Ven.
+Bent on experiencing wisdom, Ven.
 Nanarama gave up almost all mundane comforts for the sake of the final goal.
 Some nights he spent without a wink of sleep absorbed in the study of Suttas.
-Having mastered all the aspects of Tipitaka, Logics, Chandolankara, and other contemporary philosophies the young Nanarama pursued on the path to Nibbana with diligent practice.
+Having mastered all the aspects of Tipitaka, Logics, Chandolankara, and other contemporary philosophies, the young Nanarama pursued on the path to Nibbana with diligent practice.

 Meditation Master

-In 1951 the Most Venerable Kadawedduwe Jinavamsa Mahathera started a programme of activities for upholding the diminishing status of Sangha in Sri Lanka, and invited Ven Nanarama to head the program of the newly established Sri Kalyani Yogasrama Samstha.
-This organization was set up as an association of hundreds of forest monasteries throughout Sri Lanka of the Ramanna Nikaya ordination line.
+In 1951 the Most Venerable Kadawedduwe Jinavamsa Mahathera started a programme of activities for upholding the diminishing status of Sangha in Sri Lanka, and invited Ven.
+Nanarama to head the program of the newly established Sri Kalyani Yogasrama Samstha.
+This organisation was set up as an association of hundreds of forest monasteries throughout Sri Lanka of the Ramanna Nikaya ordination line.
 Young monks were properly trained in the monastic code, connections with the Burmese Sangha were intensified and meditation training was guided by Ven.
 Nanarama.

 During the auspicious year of 2500 Buddha Jayanthi several Burmese meditation masters arrived in Sri Lanka.
-Ven Matara Nanarama Thera joined the retreats conducted by these excellent teachers at the Danawkande Sri Mangala Yogasramaya, and advanced rapidly on the path of insight meditation.
-Having observed the extra ordinary talent and zeal of Venerable Nanarama, the Burmese masters taught him every aspect of the practice and acknowledged his status as a Kammatthanacariya (Meditation teacher) in the Burmese Vipassana system.
+Ven.
+Matara Nanarama Thera joined the retreats conducted by these excellent teachers at the Danawkande Sri Mangala Yogasramaya, and advanced rapidly on the path of insight meditation.
+Having observed the extraordinary talent and zeal of Venerable Nanarama, the Burmese masters taught him every aspect of the practice and acknowledged his status as a Kammatthanacariya (Meditation Teacher) in the Burmese Vipassana system.